Setting up Google Analytics Goals and Funnels for my website

 You set Goals at the view level of your Google Analytics admin.
 To find a view, select an account, a property, and a view, then click Goals:

 Click + NEW GOAL:

-In the Goal setup, select the Template checkbox, then select Place an order in the REVENUE section.
+In Goal setup, select the Template checkbox, then select Place an order in the REVENUE section.
 Click Continue: